-Reconsider your need to travel to Bangladesh due to the high threat of terrorist attack and the uncertain security situation.
+Reconsider your need to travel to Bangladesh due to a high threat of terrorist attack and an uncertain security situation.
+See

-- There have been a number of other fatal attacks in Bangladesh claimed by ISIL and Al Qaeda in the Indian Subcontinent (AQIS) since late September 2015.
-Foreigners, religious minorities, human rights and LGBTI activists and bloggers have been among those killed.
+- Between 2015 and 2017, there were several other fatal attacks in Bangladesh claimed by Daesh (formerly referred to as ISIL) and Al Qaeda in the Indian Subcontinent (AQIS).
+Foreigners, religious minorities, human rights and LGBTI activists and bloggers were among those killed.
+See

-- Criminal violence and armed robberies are common in Bangladesh, including in the Banani, Baridhara and Gulshan areas of Dhaka where resident expatriates have been victims of robbery, pickpocketing and snatch and grab attacks.
+- Criminal violence and armed robberies are common in Bangladesh, including in the Banani, Baridhara and Gulshan areas of Dhaka.
+See

 Entry and exit

-Be aware that visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
+Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
+Contact the

 Safety and security